a2e-mmc/assessment/studies/SWiFT/profile_assimilation_obs/README.md

 The simulation setup files can be found [here](https://github.com/a2e-mmc/SOWFA-setups/tree/master/SWiFT).

+## Input data
 The numerical setup and microscale output is based on the coupling comparison study in `assessment/studies/SWiFT/coupling_comparison`.
 Hence, preprocessing of WRF and observational data is based on the notebooks

 - [assessment/studies/SWiFT/coupling_comparison/preprocessing/internal/wrf_to_sowfa](https://github.com/a2e-mmc/assessment/blob/master/studies/SWiFT/coupling_comparison/preprocessing/internal/wrf_to_sowfa.ipynb)
 - [assessment/studies/SWiFT/coupling_comparison/preprocessing/internal/obs_to_sowfa](https://github.com/a2e-mmc/assessment/blob/master/studies/SWiFT/coupling_comparison/preprocessing/internal/obs_to_sowfa.ipynb)

+## Processing of SOWFA output data
-Postprocessing of SOWFA output data is based on the following python scripts:
+Processing of SOWFA output data is based on the following python scripts:
 - [archive_sowfa_probe.py](archive_sowfa_probe.py): Script to convert virtual tower data (so called probes) from SOWFA specific output format to a netcdf file.
 - [probe_raw2stats.py](probe_raw2stats.py): Script to calculate 10-min statistics from raw virtual tower data.
 Output is stored in a netcdf file
 - [probe_raw2spectra.py](probe_raw2spectra.py): Script to calculate spectra from raw virtual tower data.
 Output is stored in a netcdf file

+## Analysis
+The analysis of simulation results and comparison with reference data reported in the manuscript submitted to Wind Energy can be found in the various notebooks in this repository.